Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 }
 ```

-We now need to tell Taipy to apply these styles to the rows in
+We now need to get Taipy to apply these styles to the rows in
 the table.
-We'll first create a function that will return the
+We'll first create a function that returns the
 correct class name for each row:

 ```python